Exoasteroid

-An exoasteroid, exo-asteroid or extrasolar asteroid is an asteroid located outside the Solar System.
+An exoasteroid, exo-asteroid, or extrasolar asteroid, is an asteroid located outside the Solar System.

 Evidence

-Scientists propose that the formation of exoasteroids often results from the fragmentation of exoplanets by gas giants.
-These exoasteroids are presumed to be the remnants of smaller celestial bodies that endured the demise of their parent exoplanet.
-Similar processes are hypothesized to have occurred during the formation of the Solar System.
+Scientists suggest that exoasteroids may form through the fragmentation of exoplanets caused by interactions with gas giants.
+These exoasteroids are presumed to be the remnants of smaller celestial bodies that survived the destruction of their parent exoplanet.
+Similar processes are believed to have occurred during the early formation of the Solar System.

-NASA has conducted studies where simulations support the presence of asteroid belts around stars as a common phenomenon in nearly any planetary system hosting planets comparable in size to the outer and inner planets of the Solar System.
+NASA has conducted studies in which simulations indicate that asteroid belts are likely to be a common feature around stars in planetary systems containing planets comparable in size to the inner and outer planets of the Solar System.

 History

-In December 1988, American astrophysicists Benjamin Zuckerman and Eric Becklin detected a substantial circumstellar disc encircling the white dwarf star G 29-38, stemming from a near-infrared survey of 200 white dwarfs.
-Zuckerman and Becklin conducted further investigations on the white dwarf star, uncovering that the circumstellar disc emits notable radiation within the 2 to 5 micrometer range.
-This discovery suggests potential interactions between exoasteroids and radiant matter, possibly leading to their ejection into space.
-Subsequent observations in 2004 by the Spitzer Space Telescope revealed the presence of a dust cloud surrounding G 29-38.
-This phenomenon is believed to have originated from the disintegration of an exocomet or exoasteroid as it interacted with the white dwarf.
+In December 1988, American astrophysicists Benjamin Zuckerman and Eric Becklin identified a substantial circumstellar disc encircling the white dwarf star G 29-38, discovered from a near-infrared survey of 200 white dwarfs.
+Follow-up observations by Zuckerman and Becklin showed that the circumstellar disc emits significant radiation within the 2 to 5 micrometer range, indicating possible interactions between exoasteroids and surrounding material, which may result in their ejection into space.
+Later observations with the Spitzer Space Telescope in 2004 detected a dust cloud around G 29-38, thought to have formed from the disintegration of an exocomet or exoasteroid interacting with the white dwarf.

-In May 2023, the James Webb Space Telescope provided images of Fomalhaut, a young star positioned 25 light-years (ly) away from Earth.
-Scientists analyzed these images and conducted simulations and tests on Fomalhaut's asteroid belt, proposing that it likely formed due to collisions involving larger celestial bodies.
+In May 2023, the James Webb Space Telescope captured images of Fomalhaut, a young star located 25 light-years (ly) from Earth.
+Analysis of these images, combined with simulations and testing of the star's asteroid belt, suggests that the belt likely formed through the debris from collisions among larger celestial bodies.

 Another notable star hosting an asteroid belt is the white dwarf star WD 0145+234.
-It is hypothesized that WD 0145+234 once hosted an exoasteroid or exoplanet in orbit around it, which was disrupted, leading to the formation of a substantial exoasteroid belt.
-Due to the star's dimensions, scientists infer that the accretion disk surrounding WD 0145+234 is highly active, resulting in the regular disruption of exoasteroids by the star's gravitational pull.
-In 2018, astronomers observed a 10% increase in the star's mid-infrared light, indicative of the recent destruction of an exoasteroid, which led to the formation of a cloud of metallic dust partially obscuring WD 0145+234 from Earth's view.
+It is hypothesized that the star previously hosted an exoasteroid or exoplanet, whose disruption led to the formation of a substantial exoasteroid belt.
+Given the star's dimensions, scientists infer that its accretion disk is highly active, regularly disrupting exoasteroids through gravitational interactions.
+In 2018, astronomers observed a 10% increase in the star's mid-infrared emission, consistent with the recent destruction of an exoasteroid and the resulting formation of a cloud of metallic dust partially obscuring WD 0145+234 from Earth.